 This Code was approved by the Board of Directors (the Board) of African Rainbow Minerals Limited (the Company) on 28 June 2011 and was most recently updated by the Board with effect from 25 August 2020.
-The Code was reviewed by the Board on 18 June 2021 without amendment.
 The Code was prepared by Bowmans.
 It is based on the Code of Ethics, which was approved by the Board of Directors of the Company on 27 August 2008.
 It was renamed the Code of Conduct.